cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

  Applying for access
 #####################

-Access to the Esrum HPC cluster and a number related services, projects, and datasets are managed by the Data Analytics Platform.
+Access to the Esrum HPC cluster and a number of related services, projects, and datasets are managed by the Data Analytics Platform.
 Access to the cluster and non-protected (non-GDPR) data can be obtained simply by :ref:`contacting us <p_contact>` and asking for access.
 If you are an external researcher, student, guest, and otherwise collaborating with researchers at CBMR, then you should ask for one of your collaborators at CBMR to :ref:`contact us <p_contact>` and request for access.

 Please note that access to (GDPR) protected data managed by DAP requires additional approval from the data owners.
 We will guide you through this